dart-lang/site-www/src/_tutorials/dart-vm/get-started.md

 Once you are ready to move beyond DartPad and create Dart apps in a real world environment, you need to download some software.

-At the very least, you need the Dart SDK, which contains all of the tools and libraries that you need for basic Dart development.
+The Dart SDK contains all of
+the tools and libraries that you need for basic Dart development.
 You may also want an IDE or code editor; this tutorial uses WebStorm.